Senuthmi/Client-Server-Architectures---Coursework-2025-26-/README.md

 ## Part 2: Room Management

-### 1. When returning a list of rooms, what are the implications of returning only IDs versus returning full room objects?
+### 1. When returning a list of rooms, what are the implications of returning only IDs versus returning the full room objects?
+Consider network bandwidth and client side processing

 Returning only IDs reduces network bandwidth usage.
 This is because less data is transmitted over the network.
 However, it requires the client to make requests to retrieve full details.
 On the other hand, returning full room objects increases payload size.
 It provides complete information in a single request.
 This improves efficiency for the client.